 On the agenda:

-What happened at the last meeting?
-It’s covered in the October newsletter.
+What happened at the October meeting?
+It’s in the newsletter.

 Now your attendance at the monthly meetings can earn you cash.
 Starting at the November meeting, SLN will begin selling a monthly $5 raffle ticket to meeting attendees only.
 You can only buy a ticket at the meeting.
 Additional monthly membership meeting tickets will be sold at the February, March, April and May meetings.
 As you accumulate more attendance raffle tickets, you increase your chances of winning.

 At the May meeting, we will draw a winner from all the purchased tickets for the year.
 The winner will receive 50% of the total kitty, 25% will go to a local charity selected by the winner from a provided list and 25% will go to SLN for future meeting expenses.
 Winner does not need to be present at the May meeting to claim the cash prize.